AOL83/Remember-Me-By-Trade/README.md

 ## Strategy
 ----

+## User Experience (UX)

-### User Stories
+-   ### User stories

-This site's srategy is based on satisfying the below user scenario's:-

-* As the user I need to be able to navigate around the website intuitively.

-* Being the website's user, I want to find out insightful information about the company's background, their training and experience, Services and location.
+    -   #### First Time Visitor Goals

-* As a user of the website I want to be able to view infomation about the companys work ethics and reputation.
+        1. As a First Time User of the site, I want to easily understand the main purpose of the site and learn more about the organisations reputation.

-* As a user of the website I want access to contact information and be able to submit a request for a callback from the Company to show I am interested in their services.
+        2. As a First Time User, I want to be able to easily navigate throughout the site to find content.
+        3. As a First Time User, I want to locate a contact form so I can ask about services or request a call back.

+    -   #### Returning Visitor Goals

+        1. As a Returning User, I want to find information about any new service's.
+        2. As a Returning User, I want to find the best way to get in contact with the organisation with any questions I may have.
+        3. As a Returning User, I want to find their social media links to see their followers on social media to determine how known they are.